mmomtchev/mmomtchev/AERIAL_SPORTS.md

 A typical hang-glider can glide about 15m up to 20m for every meter of height.
 The airspeed range is from 40km/h up to 130km/h.
 The current distance record for unpowered flight is 764km.

+Regulations in different countries vary a lot, but a hang-glider is generally considered to be an ultra-light aircraft and has to comply with VFR flight rules.
+Depending on the jurisdiction it may be required to possess a flight licence, civil aviation registration, special insurance or to pass regular technical inspections.

 It is a high risk sport with an annual fatality rate of regular flyers of about 1:1000 (about 4 times the motorcycle fatality rate).

 It is also notorious for having a very steep learning curve - requiring lots of training before the first flight.